Sus-123/Word-Spotting-using-Transfer-learning-Deep-learning-project/README.md

 		as complete IAM dataset would take hours to train the model"
 * We are now ready to execute the model.
 Execute: `python3 train.py`

+*Accuracy acheived is about 91% on training and ~67 % on testing .

 ## Reference
 ```
 @inproceedings{Sudholt2017-EWS,